frankpepermans/rxrs/README.md

     let s2 = s1.clone(); // second subscription
     let (a, b) = join(s1.collect::<Vec<_>>(), s2.collect::<Vec<_>>()).await;

-    // as s1 and s2 produce Events, which wrap an Rc
+    // as s1 and s2 produce Events, which wrap an Arc
     // we can call into() on the test values to convert them into Events as well. assert_eq!(a, [1.into(), 2.into(), 3.into()]);
     assert_eq!(b, [1.into(), 2.into(), 3.into()]);